thekoushikdurgas/wanderaipipeline/README.md

   - **Longitude**: GPS longitude (-180 to 180)
   - **Pincode**: 6-digit postal code
 - Click "Add Place" to save

+### OLA Maps API Testing

+- Navigate to "OLA Maps API Testing" in the sidebar
+- **Select Collection**: Choose a Postman collection file from the dropdown menu
+- **Load Collection**: Click "📂 Load Collection" to parse and load the endpoints
+- **Configure Credentials**: Set your API key and bearer token in the sidebar
+- **Category Testing**: Test all endpoints in a specific API category
+- **Individual Testing**: Test specific endpoints with custom parameters
+- **Results Dashboard**: View all test results with performance metrics
+- **Real-time Responses**: See live API responses and error messages
+- **Parameter Customization**: Modify query parameters and request bodies
+- **Performance Tracking**: Monitor response times and success rates

 ### Edit Place